YaannSloot/ScalperBot/README.md

 Don't mind the source btw if you want to modify that. \
 I kinda hacked the rest of this together once I didn't care to finish everything.

+## EDITING
+This was made in eclipse\
+Yes I know pom is probably wrong\
+You need to add jars in ./selenium-java-3.141.59 and ./selenium-java-3.141.59/libs to your build path\
+You also need to add miglayout15-swing.jar to your build path\
+You should be good to go after that